Samsung just revealed new folding phones, watches and earbuds — and you can preorder them now | CNN Underscored

 - Samsung Galaxy Z Fold 3 with 256GB storage ($1,899; samsung.com)

-The Galaxy Z Flip 3 is available for preorder now starting at $999 and will also start shipping on August 27.
-Those who preorder by August 26 will get a $150 Samsung Credit.
-Similar to previous trade-in deals from Samsung, you can trade in up to 4 devices to lower the price of the Z Flip 3.
+The Galaxy Z Flip 3 is available for preorder now starting at $999 and will also start shipping on Aug.
+27. Those who preorder by Aug.
+26 will get a $150 Samsung Credit.
+Similar to previous trade-in deals from Samsung, you can trade in up to four devices to lower the price of the Z Flip 3.

 - Samsung Galaxy Z Flip 3 with 128GB storage ($999; samsung.com)